nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 # Copyright {.copyright epub:type=copyright-page}

 Claude McKay’s *Home to Harlem* was first published in 1928 by Harper & Brothers.
 On January 1, 2024, the book entered the public domain, allowing it to be freely reproduced and disseminated.
-This version was transcribed by Neal Caren based on a reprint available on the [Internet Archive](https://archive.org/details/hometoharlem0000mcka_p1i3).
+This version is based on a digital version of the first edition available on the [Internet Archive](https://archive.org/details/hometoharlem0000mcka_p1i3).

+Cover image is from  Augusta Savage's *Gamin,* ca. 1929 (painted plaster,).

 # Dedication  {.dedication epub:type=preface}